 - Can use hashtags

-- Selected circle will receive a notification – only that circle and YOU see the update
+- The selected circle will receive a notification – only that circle and YOU see the update.

 For example, you create a circle called “New Engagers” – you can then ask these people how often you want them to hear from you.
 If you post something public, everyone sees it.
 If you post to a circle, the people in that circle get a notification that you have posted something new.

-Lissa: It is important that you don’t post too much too your circles unless that is what they want from you.
-Don’t notify to much or they will mute you.
+Lissa: It is important that you don’t post too much to your circles unless that is what they want from you.
+Don’t notify too much or they will mute you.